-Based on a review of the Terronera Project and the encouraging results thus far, it is recommended that Endeavour Silver:
+Based on a review of the Terronera Project and the encouraging results to date, it is recommended that Endeavour Silver:

 - Continue exploratory drilling nearby mineralized bodies to extend the mine life - Investigate the inclusion of an HPGR crusher as the tertiary crusher to give the lowest energy requirement for size reduction.
-Estimated cost US\$25,000 - Investigate the flotation of a bulk concentrate at a coarse grind using Hydrofloat to increase recoveries, provide savings in grinding, and enhance the stability of the TSF.
-Estimated cost US\$45,000 - Evaluate ore sorting techniques to upgrade the mill feed.
-Estimated cost US\$5,000 - Optimize the grinding circuit.
-Estimated cost US\$35,000 - Conduct more detailed analyses based on additional or updated data for the deposit in order to support the next stage of engineering.
+Estimated cost \$25,000 - Higher grade zones should be analyzed for metallic gold and silver content to address the possibility of the presence of coarse precious metal - Evaluate ore sorting techniques to upgrade the process plant feed.
+Estimated cost \$5,000 - Optimize the grinding circuit.
+Estimated cost \$35,000 - Conduct more detailed analyses based on additional or updated data for the deposit in order to support the next stage of engineering.
 Additional data requirements include: - Creating a 3D lithological model.
-Estimated cost US\$25,000 - Creating a 3D structural model.
-Estimated cost US\$25,000 - The rock mass characteristics in the immediate vicinity of the crown pillar and to the east of the Arroyo Fault zone should be better defined during the next phase of design or during the early stages of mining.
-Estimated cost US75,000 plus drilling
+Estimated cost \$25,000 - Creating a 3D structural model.
+Estimated cost \$25,000 - The rock mass characteristics in the immediate vicinity of the crown pillar and to the east of the Arroyo Fault zone should be better defined during the next phase of design or during the early stages of mining.
+Estimated cost \$75,000 plus drilling - Additional geomechanical logging should be completed to better define difference in structural trends around geomechanical drillhole KP16-02.
+Estimated cost \$25,000

-- Additional geomechanical logging should be completed to better define difference in structural trends around KP16-02.
-Estimated cost US\$25,000 - Additional hydrogeological data should be collected if the project economics or operating conditions are sensitive to the groundwater conditions and groundwater inflow estimate.
-For example, the completion of additional packer testing and the installation of additional vibrating wire piezometers could be used to refine the hydrogeological characterization and evaluate the potential for spatial variability.
-Estimated cost US\$150,000 - The groundwater pore pressure data from the vibrating wire piezometers should be recorded and reviewed on a regular basis.
-Estimated cost US\$15,000 - Update the domain definition, stability analyses, recommendations, and groundwater inflow estimate to account for the results of the additional data inputs and any changes to underground mine plan.
-Any significant changes to the mine plan should be reviewed from a rock mechanics perspective - Advance the current preliminary TSF area design, associated hauling accessways, and tailings delivery infrastructure to construction design level in conjunction with the feasibility level analysis. - Refer to Table 16.2 for preliminary ground support recommendations for cut and fill stopes
+- Additional hydrogeological data should be collected if the project economics or operating conditions are sensitive to the groundwater conditions and groundwater inflow estimate.
+For example, the completion of additional packer testing and the installation of additional vibrating wire piezometres could be used to refine the hydrogeological characterization and evaluate the potential for spatial variability.
+Estimated cost including 60l/sec pump station \$150,000 - The groundwater pore pressure data from the vibrating wire piezometers should be recorded and reviewed on a regular basis.
+Estimated cost \$15,000 - Update the geomechanical domain definition, stability analyses, recommendations, and groundwater inflow estimate to account for the results of the additional data inputs and any changes to underground mine plan.
+Any significant changes to the mine plan should be reviewed from a geomechanical perspective - Advance the current preliminary TSF area design, associated hauling accessways, and tailings delivery infrastructure to construction design level in conjunction with the feasibility level analysis.
+Estimated cost \$150,000 - Refer to Table 16.2 for preliminary ground support recommendations for cut and fill stopes